 Writing For Movies Or Asking For Grants: Seven Questions To Sharpen Your Stories

-As Charitable Words awaits achieving 501(c)(3) status (it’s an IRS thing…and they have much else on their minds these days), we’re preparing to ask for funding to do more Charitable Words Scholars assignments in the 2013-14 school year.
+Now that Charitable Words has its IRS 501(c)(3) status as a nonprofit, we’re preparing to ask for funding to do more Charitable Words Scholars assignments in the 2013-14 school year.

 That has involved finding guidance by pouring over pages of grant proposals by others – some good, some…let’s just say not “best practices” material.
 Most seem formulaic and jargon-filled.
 Dull.